ericcuda/python_challenge/README.md

 The application references a csv file (employee_data.csv) located in the same directory and the same level as the sourced .py file.
-The application will analyze the input data from the file and create a reorganized file based on the instructions given:  new_employee_data.csv
+The application will analyze the input data from the file and create a reorganized file based on the instructions given:  employee_data2.csv

 Application will then notify the user when it is finished.